cbalhaus/MLP-lite/README.md

 # MLP-lite
 A lighter version of the MLP scripts, built for OpenSim.

-MLP lite v3.0 for OpenSim is almost a complete rewrite by onefang rejected, of the venerable MLP scripts.
+MLP lite v3.0 for OpenSim is almost a complete rewrite of the venerable MLP scripts, by onefang rejected.
 It uses OpenSim specific functions, so wont work in Second Life.
 It might not work on some OpenSim grids or sims, due to the use of OpenSim specific "high threat level" functions.
 Test it first before putting it in anything important.

 The source code for MLP-lite is kept at https://github.com/onefang/MLP-lite and this file is written using GitHub Flavored Markdown.

----

 CONTENTS:
 - INTRODUCTION